marijnh/Eloquent-JavaScript/21_skillsharing.md

 The `"submit"` event handler calls `form.reset` to clear the form's content after creating a `"newComment"` action.

 When creating moderately complex pieces of DOM, this style of programming starts to look rather messy.
 To avoid this, people often use a _((templating language))_, which allows you to write your interface as an HTML file with some special markers to indicate where dynamic elements go.
-Or they use _((JSX))_, a non-standard JavaScript dialect that allows you to write something very close to HTML tags in your program as if they are JavaScript expressions.
-Both of these approaches use additional tools to pre-process the code before it can be run, which we will avoid in this chapter.
+Or they use _((JSX))_, a nonstandard JavaScript dialect that allows you to write something very close to HTML tags in your program as if they are JavaScript expressions.
+Both of these approaches use additional tools to preprocess the code before it can be run, which we will avoid in this chapter.

 Comments are simple to render.